Interested in diving into more about SIBO testing? The Buyer’s Guide to SIBO Tests is exactly what you need.

 There are two main types of SIBO.
 Understanding this helps understand their role in testing.

 Note: Remember there is also the 3rd, Hydrogen-Sulfide SIBO.
-I don’t believe there is currently a way to test for this, though.

 This fermentation process releases hydrogen as a byproduct, so people with SIBO have elevated levels of hydrogen in their GI tract.

 This is why one of the most effective methods for diagnosing SIBO is testing hydrogen levels in the gut using a breath test.

 However, SIBO can also cause an increase in methane levels because the hydrogen feeds single-cell organisms in your gut called archaea, which produce methane.

 This can reduce the hydrogen levels which explains why there can be a false negative hydrogen test result and still have SIBO.

 High methane production is associated with constipation, and patients treated for a bacterial overgrowth saw an improvement in their bowel regularity.